Christian fellowships of "the Remnants" movement: Beliefs and practices

-Fellowships include participants who are current or former Latter-day Saints, Community of Christ (or other groups within the "Reorganized" tradition founded by Smith's son Joseph Smith III), fundamentalist Mormon denominations, Catholics, or Protestants.
-Fellowship participants need not leave their former faith, whether this be Christian or another faith.
+Fellowships include participants who are current or former members of the LDS Church, CoC (or other groups within the "Reorganized" tradition founded by Smith's son, Joseph Smith III), fundamentalist Mormon denominations, Catholic Church, and Protestant denominations.
+Fellowship participants need not leave their former faith tradition, whether this be Christian or another faith.

-Fellowships meet at homes or outdoors.
-(Its baptisms "in living waters" entails meetings along streams.)
-According to some in the Snuffer movement the divine command through Smith to build the temple in Nauvoo, Illinois for "endowment" rites having been inadequately fulfilled.
+Fellowships meet in homes or outdoors.
+The requirement for baptism in living waters entails meetings along streams.
+According to some in the movement, the divine command through Smith to build the temple in Nauvoo, Illinois for "endowment" rites has not been fulfilled.
 Movement believers are consecrating funds toward building a temple of Zion, which they believe the Lord eventually will command for a Zion people to build.

-Denver Snuffer teaches that Mary, the mother of Jesus, is Heavenly Father's wife and the Heavenly Mother of the spirits of all human beings.
+Like the LDS Church, the movement believes there is a Heavenly Father and a Heavenly Mother, and Snuffer has stated that he believes the Heavenly Mother came to Earth in the form of Mary to birth Jesus of Nazareth.

+Some participants in the movement keep the annual Passover in preparation for the temple practice.